Sryborg/sryborg.github.io/resume.md

 **👩‍💻 R&D Engineer 4 - Cyber Security, VMware | Broadcom**
 *Mar 2022 - Present*
+- CyberSecurity Data Scientist
 - Built a Fast File Reputation System using Hac-t Clustering, Similarity and ANN Modelling.
 - Worked on Vulnerability feeds using NER and NLP, Saved $4 Million.
+- Worked with various LSH techniques like ssdeep, sdhash, TLSH etc
-- Fixed memory leaks and TNULL issue in TLSH.
+- Fixed memory leaks in TLSH and TNULL issue in TLSH.
+(Merged in official repo)
 - Alert classification based on commandline clustering using TLSH and anamoly detection.

 **👩‍🏫 Data Science and Analytics Trainer, CDAC**